Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 	Ratronus is very angry with this,  so is Hunter

 Verdant did not expect this and apologises.
-Reward is upped to 400 gp/p
+Reward is upped to 400 gp/person

-Verdant used a Comet to send Telas to the dite to retrieve
+Verdant used a Comet to send Telas to the site to retrieve bodies and evidence

-Verdant tells the party about their connectionss to the temple
+Verdant tells the party about his hypothesis that everyone has some connections to the temple.

-verdant explains the mission
+verdant explains the new mission
-	chees esupply line
+	Gather info about Rankhra

 rat and hunter ask about semyon
-	verdant kknows smeyon for 200 yrs
-	they t4ell them thay semyon might betray verdant semyon has a different job perhaps
+	verdant has known smeyon for 200 yrs they tell them thay semyon might betray verdant.
+Verdant will keep it in mind but doesn't really seem convinced semyon has a different job perhaps
-	the letter paper is given to evrdant
+	the letter paper ashes is given to verdant

 rat implies overlord as marcus

-ratronus leaves the room
+ratronus leaves the room to allow private convo with Hunter
-	semyon added the letter cont4ents
-	The paper of the lettter is quite generic and might have been used in a newspaper
+	semyon added the letter contents to the letter sent to Hunter The paper of the letter is quite generic and might have been used in a newspaper.
+Therefore not retractable to anyone

 - filler
 they go to the alley and arrive in the ciry

-Aki goes towards the ceontroscopia looking for a botanist
+Aki immediately goes towards the centroscopia looking for a botanist

-Ratronus RUNS towards the temple looking for maholes
+Ratronus RUNS towards the temple looking for manholes
 	Manhole is near the magic school

 Chrone makes a round around the temple

 Hunter goes towards the armory

-Ratronus attempes to open thyhe manhole
+Ratronus attempes to open the manhole
-	Magic lock on manhole so unopened
+	Magic lock on manhole so unopenable

 Chron perception 23
-	History check on insctiption
+	History check on inscription on Rankhra
-	recognises oulcat
+	recognises owlcat but doesn't know the meaning.
+This only has meaning for Hunter

-Hunter enters the clothing store and throqs the door closed
+Hunter enters the clothing store armory and throws the door closed

-Aki wants to buy foxglove for 200gp
+Aki wants to buy foxglove for 200gp from a botanist
-	Ski wnts to bribe the merchant with information
+	Aki wnts to bribe the merchant with information about where to get it 100gp
-	100gp
-	free  flower
+	she receives a free  flower which is...
-		Foxglove
+		Foxglove :3

-Aki steals the plant tee hee and lies to the group about stealing the plant hehe
+Aki steals the flower tee hee and lies to the group about stealing it hehe

-rat wins the stealth check and the party doesnt see the manhole cover
+rat wins the stealth check to prevent embarrasment about not being able to open the cover. and the party doesnt see the manhole cover
-	Investigation failt
+	Investigation failure

-the person that was looking at the temple is walking towards
+the person that was initially  looking at the temple is walking towards the party.
+He's a random human who is not significant for now
-	he went into the desert and saw some pillars about an hour walking
+	he went into the desert and saw some pillars about an hour walking distance from Zal'Aata

-ratronus knows about the pillars and the temple
+ratronus knows about the pillars and the temple.
+Heard about it from his backstory.
+So does Chron

-they arrive at the temple
+they fast travel and arrive at the temple
-	perception,

-aki and rat recognise the temple
+aki and rat recognise the temple.

+The pillars depict 4 significant things for each party member backstory.

-hunter succeeds his history check and knows the name Bahat
+hunter succeeds his history check and knows the name of the owlcat; Bahath

 Rat knows the organisation by name
+(Mycelio)

+Aki knows foxglove

+Chron knows birch elf

-rat assimilates the party towards the pillar and they instantly solve the puzzle
+rat organises the party towards the pillar and they instantly solve the puzzle

-eratronus rolls investigation DC 15
+eratronus rolls investigation if they are being followed DC 15
-	9, 5, 10, 9
-	foxfire is being cast for the people without darkvision
+	9, 5, 10, 9.
+Uncertain if they are or aren't followed.
+(Spoiler: they are not being followed I just like giving them anxiety) foxfire is being cast for the people without darkvision.
+Temple contains a Book of Life and Death (posted in dnd channel)

 they read the book and absorb the lore.
 	bad at giving a summary so they read it on their owrn